rohanpadhye/JQF/zest-artifact/README.md

 The default directory in the container, `/zest-artifact`, contains the following contents:
 - `README.txt`: This file.
 - `afl`: This is AFL v2.52b, cloned from https://github.com/mcarpenter/afl.
 - `jqf`: This is the Java fuzzing platform, cloned from https://github.com/rohanpadhye/jqf.
+Zest is implemented as a plug-in "guidance" within JQF.
 - `scripts`: Contains various scripts used for running experiments and generating figures from the paper.
 - `pre-baked`: Contains results of the experiments that were run on the authors' machine, which took 900 compute-hours to generate.
 - `fresh-baked`: This will contain the results of the experiments that you run, after following Part One (next section).